jadpole/jadpole.github.io/_drafts/2015-07-31-type-system.md

 implement `Sized`, so that a collection can store diverse values.

-However, as _users_ of these abstractions, we do not _need_ to worry about such details, and we gain much more power by ditching types and thinking exclusively in terms of traits (but not the other way around, which is the compiler's job).
+However, as _users_ of these abstractions, we do not _need_ to worry about such details.
+We gain much better insights by ditching types and thinking exclusively in terms of traits as subsets (and not the other way around, which is the compiler's job).

 What you have to do, then, is to create a sized value which holds on to an unsized one.
 Another way to put it is: we must store unsized trait objects